mike-webster/repo-watcher/README.md

     - How often you want the application to check for activity
 - repo_to_watch
     - The repo you want to monitor
+- username
+    - Your github username, this is used to silence your own events

+#### Turn up the volume
+As of now, I'm relying on `say` for this to actually notify the user, so you'll need to be able to hear it.

+#### Start the server
+In a terminal session, run `make start`

 ## How to get a Personal Access Token?
 - Log in to your repository